ak-seyam/Bloggie/README.md

-# 📓 MyBlog <sub>Not my personal blog 😅</sub>
+# 📓 Bloggie <sub>Not my personal blog 😅</sub>

-MyBlog is webapp to write your blogs and share them, it focus on the writers experience using _Markdown_ as their markup language because it's super easy and fun 😁 also dealing with non RTF documents is more flexible.
+Bloggie is webapp to write your blogs and share them, it focus on the writers experience using _Markdown_ as their markup language because it's super easy and fun 😁 also dealing with non RTF documents is more flexible.

 ## Motivation

 I and probably you wanted a very simple blogging system that make it easy to write your thoughts and that's it!
 It doesn't try to do anything other than that.
-And being free and open-sourced is a good plus, so that's what MyBlog does.
+And being free and open-sourced is a good plus, so that's what Bloggie does.

 ## Getting started